 This site was the former residence of architect Luis Barragan.
 Today, it is currently owned by Fundacion de Arcquitectura Tapatia along with the government of Jalisco in Miguel Hidalgo District of Mexico City.
 The former residence was converted into a museum that showcases the works of its former resident, architect Luis Barragan.
-Some of the architects personal objects and furniture had been preserved, together with his Mexican art collection wherein some of those date back to the 16th century.
+Some of the architect’s personal objects and furniture had been preserved, together with his Mexican art collection wherein some of that date back to the 16th century.

 This is another natural site included in the list of UNESCO World Heritage Sites in Mexico.
 The site comprises of 244 islands, islets and coastal areas within the Gulf of California.
 In fact, the Sea of Cortez has been a site of study for speciation for many years.
 Aside from its natural beauty, it was preserved by UNESCO as it is home to a number of marine species.

 Agave Landscape and Ancient Industrial Facilities of Tequila (2006)